 $4,000 raised for a Cuddle Cot at Temple University Hospital in December of 2019.
 A Cuddle Cot is a new medical technology that holds the body of a newborn infant who dies at birth or shortly after so that the body of the baby will be preserved for several hours, giving the family time to grieve the loss of their child.
 Below is the plaque that appears on the Cuddle Cot donated to Temple.

 $1,000 raised for NAMI – National Alliance on Mental Illness www.nami.org in May of 2019.
 Led by Ron’s cousin, Favie Williams organized a group of 35 family and friends to participate in a walk to support NAMI.

-Last year we exceeded our goal of $3700 to bring a new technology called Virtual Dementia to PPH (the Philadelphia Protestant Home).
+$3700 raised to bring a Virtual Dementia technology program to PPh (the Philadelphia Protestant Home).
 This program allows family members caring for their loved ones stricken with Alzheimer’s to experience a simulation of what it is like to have the disease, and better understand how they can help them manage the condition.
 PPH also uses the Virtual Dementia program to train staff members to improve the care provided to people who are diagnosed with dementia/Alzheimer’s.
 This video is short yet informative: Virtual Dementia program explained.

-In 2017 our art sale fundraiser raised over $5000 in partnership with the American Foundation for Suicide Prevention.
+$5000 raised in partnership with the American Foundation for Suicide Prevention.
 The AFSP received 75% of the money and 25% went to the Ron S!
 Charitable Fund.
-The art auctioned off at the fundraiser was part of Ron’s personal collection.
+The art auctioned off at the silent fundraiser was part of Ron’s personal collection.